rhomobile/rhomobile-docs/eb/en/edge/api/Sip.md

 * Automatic: Shows and hides when text boxes have focus.
 Applying SIP control Automatic will prevent SIP control Manual being applied in the same application.
 To return to Manual SIP control you can press a hardware key.
 * Manual and Automatic do not apply for Windows CE, only Windows Mobile.

+### Webkit Rendering Engine
+When using the webkit rendering engine, the SIP is by default, manually controlled, not automatic.
+Keep this in mind when using the SIP on devices which use the webkit rendering engine.